-For both camping and international events, the most important question on the reference form is, "Do you fully believe the applicant is a suitable candidate for this event?" (or a similar question).
+One of the most important questions on the reference form is, "Do you fully believe the applicant is a suitable candidate for this event?", or a similar question.
 Please answer truthfully, and think about the specific event that the applicant is applying for.
-If you have any doubts as to her suitability for that particular event, please answer "no." The reference is confidential so the applicant will not know how you have answered this question.
+If you have any doubts as to her suitability for that particular event, please answer, "no".
+The reference is confidential so the applicant will not know how you have answered this question.

 What should you do if you are asked to give a reference for someone who you really do not think is suitable or who may not be ready for the experience?
-In that situation, you have two options: you can suggest to the applicant that you may not be the best person to give the reference, or you can agree to give the reference but be honest about the applicant's shortcomings.
+In that situation you have two options.
+You can suggest to the applicant that you may not be the best person to give the reference, or you can agree to give the reference but be honest about the applicant's shortcomings.
 The choice is yours, but please remember that if an unsuitable participant is selected for an event, it can affect not only that participant, but all those around her and the success of the event as a whole.

 After you have written the reference, you should not return it to the applicant.
 It must remain confidential.
-If you are submitting the reference in paper format, you should place it in a sealed envelope, sign your name across the flap, and send it directly to the selections committee at the address provided by the applicant.
-If you are submitting the reference in electronic format, you should e-mail it directly to the selections committee at the address provided by the selections committee at the address provided by the applicant.
-If you are submitting the reference in electronic format, you should e-mail it directly to the selections committee at the address provided by the applicant, but do not copy the applicant on your e-mail.
+If you are submitting the reference in paper format, you should place it in a sealed envelope, sign your name across the flap, and send it directly to the address provided by the applicant.
+If you are submitting the reference in electronic format, you should e-mail it directly to the address provided by the applicant, but do not copy the applicant on your e-mail.